zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 And that’s what Ben talks about in the very next se ntence here.
 He says, “That’s why I brought these adapters.”
 An “adapter” (adapte r) is any small device that connects two things together that use different sys tems of connectors.
 So, for example, you may have a phone that uses one kind of  connector on one end of the electric cord used to charge the phone and a di fferent connector on the other end.
 If you need to connect two things together tha t have different connectors, you need an “adapter.”

 For electronic devices, you may need something that  not only helps with the two different systems of prongs, but also with the actu al type of or amount of electricity.
 Ben refers to a “combination converter ” and “transformer.”
 A “converter” is anything that changes the electrical  current, such as from AC, or “alternating current,” to DC, or “direct current.”
-A “transformer” is something that changes the amount of voltage of the electric curre nt from, say, 220, which is used commonly in Europe, to 110, which is used for U.S. and Canadian electronic devices – and other countries as well, o f course.
+A “transformer” is something that changes the amount of voltage of the electric curre nt from, say, 220, which is used commonly in Europe, to 110, which is used for U.S. and Canadian electronic devices – and other countries as well, of course.

 Nowadays, many electronic devices have their own co nverters and/or transformers built in so that you don’t need a sepa rate one, but older ones often do need converters and/or transformers.
 Ben continu es, “Our devices will either not work or will be ruined” – that is, will be dest royed – “if we try plugging them directly into those outlets.”
 An “outlet” (outlet) here means the same thing as a wall socket.